Belize Barrier Reef Reserve System

 High Concern

-The values for which the site was inscribed on the World Heritage List are still clearly demonstrated and may even have indicated a modest improvement.
+The values for which the site was inscribed on the World Heritage List are still present and may even indicate a modest improvement.
 The site remains the longest barrier reef in the Northern and Western Hemispheres and is still considered unique in the world for its array of reef types contained in a relatively small area.
-The 2020 Report Card for the Mesoamerican Barrier Reef indicated an improving trend for the status of the reef systems in Belize as a whole, with improving trends observed in coral cover, fleshy macroalgal cover and herbivorous fish biomass (McField et al., 2020).
+The 2024 Report Card for the Mesoamerican Barrier Reef indicated an improving trend for the status of the reef systems in Belize as a whole, with improving trends observed in coral cover, fleshy macroalgal cover and herbivorous fish biomass.
 These figures are for the whole part of the Mesoamerican Reef located in Belize and the condition of the reefs within the World Heritage site is expected to be better.
-Despite these encouraging signs, the site remains affected by a number of threats, including coastal development, especially poorly regulated growth of tourism and associated development, agricultural runoff (including transnational), incomplete sewage treatment, illegal fishing, invasive species and climate change (McField et al., 2020, Sweetman et al., 2019; Root, 2018).
-Nonetheless, it is hoped that with the recent positive developments in the legislative framework, a number of threats can be addressed more efficiently, allowing for some values of the site to recover in the future.
+Despite these encouraging signs, the site remains affected by a number of threats, including coastal development, especially poorly regulated growth of tourism and associated development, agricultural runoff (including transnational), incomplete sewage treatment, illegal fishing, invasive species and climate change.
+Nonetheless, with the recent positive developments in the legislative framework, a number of threats can likely be addressed more efficiently, allowing for some values of the site to recover in the future.
+It is important to emphasize that the status of species and habitats in Belize depends on an unknown but sure extent to the status of species populations and ecosystems in the neighbouring areas, particularly the Mesoamerican Reef ecoregion.
+In turn, the Belize Barrier Reef contributes to the preservation of the entire ecoregion.

 Overall THREATS